 The representation of minorities in the tech industry has always been low.
 Facebook has an African-American workforce of 3.8%.
 Google stated that 5.9% of its employees are Latinos and 3.7% are African-Americans.
 These numbers are the same or dip even lower across all the big tech companies.

 It’s the easiest thing for a recruiter to relate more warmly to a candidate from his alma mater than one who is not.
 Psychologically, this is known as affinity bias in recruitment.
 If the person shares values and traits similar to his predecessor, he is more likely to get the role.
 This is an example of similarity bias.
-A Yale University study showed that both male and female recruiters showed preference to male applicants and were willing to pay him $4000 more than the woman.
+A Yale University study showed that both male and female recruiters showed preference to male applicants and were willing to pay them $4000 more than the women.

 How to avoid the murky waters of bias in recruitment?

 When stirred, the murky waters of prejudice and stereotypes only get murkier.
 It is highly encouraging for me to see that many tech recruiters don’t mind getting their feet muddied.
 Tech hiring is undergoing a radical shift with recruiters realizing that the academic pedigree of a developer or where one works from doesn’t matter.

 We, at HackerEarth have put out a report on developer recruitment, which showed that recruiters are prioritizing geographic-unspecific hiring.
 They are moving towards blind hiring as shown by the dramatic increase in the use of our technical interview solution FaceCode.